ergoplatform/ergodocs/docs/faq/general.md

 **🔑 Key Objectives**

-**Research-led but real-world-focused.**

-Ergo draws on ten years of blockchain development, complementing tried and tested principles with the best peer-reviewed academic research into cryptography, consensus models and digital currencies.
-We start with solid blockchain basics and implement new and powerful cryptography natively.
+- **Research-led but real-world-focused:** Ergo draws on ten years of blockchain development, complementing tried and tested principles with the best peer-reviewed academic research into cryptography, consensus models and digital currencies.
+We start with solid blockchain basics and implement [new and powerful cryptography natively](documents.md).

-**Powerful & Safe**

-Ergo provides superior support for real-world financial agreements.
+- **Powerful & Safe**: Ergo provides superior support for real-world financial agreements.
 Ergo can support versatile dApps that run predictably, with known costs, and don't have any of the dangers of unrestricted functionality.
-Ergo's smart contracts allow us to execute wide-ranging tasks and can be Turing complete, but we always know in advance how much the code will cost and whether it will run successfully.
+Ergo's [smart contracts](../../dev/scs) allow us to execute wide-ranging tasks and can be Turing complete, but we always know in advance how much the code will cost and whether it will run successfully.

-**Intelligent and Straightforward**

-Sigma Protocols (Σ-Protocols) are the foundation of Ergo's smart contracts.
+- **Intelligent and Straightforward**: Sigma Protocols [(Σ-Protocols)](sigma.md) are the foundation of Ergo's smart contracts.
 They allow for a class of efficient zero-knowledge protocols that enable us to implement sophisticated tasks that would otherwise be impossible, risky, or expensive.
 Welcome to self-sovereign application-level privacy: trustless scripts that can access mixers or other functionality without any third parties required.

-**Secure and Accessible**

-Ordinary users who do not run a full node should enjoy the same security benefits as miners.
-Non-Interactive Proofs of Proof-of-Work (NIPOPOWS) allow us to make and verify transactions with complete confidence without needing the storage, bandwidth and time required to download the full blockchain.
+- **Secure and Accessible**: Ordinary users who do not run a full node should enjoy the same security benefits as miners.
+Non-Interactive Proofs of Proof-of-Work [(NIPoPoWs)](nipopow.md) allow us to make and verify transactions with complete confidence without needing the storage, bandwidth and time required to download the full blockchain.
 As little as 1 MB of data is necessary, meaning you can use any device.

 [**🔑 Key Features**](../../dev/protocol/)